Last Ice Area

 Portion of the Last Ice Area - the North Water polynya (NOW) situated between Ellesmere Island and Greenland.
 Anomalous ice formation were recorded on the Smith Sound ice in 2007 (c) and 2009 (d).

 The Last Ice Area is broadly the large interior polar region of the Arctic Circle covering an area between the northern edge of Greenland and the Canadian Arctic Archipelago and is the most northerly coastal zone of the world.
-Being in a permafrost landscape, it is the oldest and thickest ice sheet in the Arctic and is expected to persist longest as a sea ice.
+In this area, the oldest and thickest sea ice in the Arctic is expected to persist longest.
 Towards the northern side, it consists of the Tuvaijuittuq Marine Protected Area, which is the largest protected area in Canada and among the largest protected areas in the world.
 It is one of the major centres of environmental concerns that is bound to have global impact.
 The Arctic Council's 2017 report Snow, Water, Ice and Permafrost.
 Summary for Policy-makers predicted that current rate of climate change will cause the complete disappearance of the ice within a century.